sot/pyger/doc/index.rst

 Pyger is a lightweight Python version of Liger for calculating allowed dwell times given spacecraft thermal constraints.

-* Uses a Monte-Carlo approach to sample a realistic ensemble of perigee-exit starting temperatures.
+* Uses a Monte-Carlo approach to sample a realistic ensemble of simulation starting temperatures.
 * Generates both typically achievable (50%) and best-case (90%) dwell times.
 * Includes PSMC, DPA, Minus-YZ, Fuel Tank, and PLINE models.
 * Constraints implemented as Python classes derived from a base ConstraintModel class.